Lizard at a pet expo, Memphis, USA

 Why is it bad to have exotic pets?

-• Cruel captive breeding: Artificial breeding in captivity can cause ball pythons serious genetic defects
+• Cruel captive breeding: Artificial breeding in captivity can cause serious genetic defects in a ball python.

 These animals suffer long before they reach our homes, too.
 Many exotic pets suffocate and die in transit before they even reach pet stores.
 Often, they’re shipped huge distances, and taken to countries vastly different from their original homes.